weakish/homebrew-anytap/README.md

-# alt-tap.rb: An alternative version of `brew tap`
+# any-tap.rb: This one `brew tap`s anything you throw at it.

 ## WARNING ##